Flairysm/drops/replit.md

-# Flair TCG Arcade - Trading Card Game Application
+# Drops - Trading Card Game Application

 ## Overview

-Flair TCG Arcade is a modern web application that simulates a trading card game (TCG) arcade experience.
+Drops is a modern web application that simulates a trading card game (TCG) arcade experience.
 Users can play various games to earn virtual trading cards, manage their card collection, and purchase credits.
 The application features multiple gaming modes including Plinko, Wheel of Fortune, and virtual pack openings with different card rarities and tiers.

 ## User Preferences